Alaska Air National Guard unveils new tail flash on Stratotanker aircraft at Eielson AFB

 |0

-This work, Alaska Air National Guard unveils new tail flash on Stratotanker aircraft at Eielson AFB, by TSgt William A Keele, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alaska Air National Guard unveils new tail flash on Stratotanker aircraft at Eielson AFB, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT